imnethen/plumoguSV/README.md

 ## Installation
 1. Go to the releases tab on the right, and download the latest release's `.zip` file.
-2. Extract the downloaded `.zip` file to get the plumoguSV-main folder
+2. Extract the downloaded `.zip` file to get the plumoguSV-main folder.
-3. Move the plumoguSV-main folder into the `/Plugins` folder (located in the `/Quaver` folder)
+3. Move the plumoguSV-main folder into the `/Plugins` folder (located in the `/Quaver` folder).

 ## Plugin Overview
 plumoguSV makes working with SVs quick and easy!